 - It will then put a rectangle around an area (pictured below) and ask to confirm it’s the map you want to download.
 (You can move the rectangle’s area by zooming in or out on the map.)

 - Hit “download” and you’ll see it begin to download.
 The map will be locally saved on your phone for 30 days.

-If you’re wondering if you can open the map while you’re traveling, not on wifi, and still accurately see the blue dot indicating where you are on a street with the direction you’re walking too, you can!
+If you’re wondering if you can open the map while you’re traveling, not on wifi, and still accurately see the blue dot indicating where you are on a street with the direction you’re walking to, you can!
 It’s the best tip!!!

-This is self explanatory but I feel the need to mention it.
+This is self-explanatory but I feel the need to mention it.
 If you’re a somewhat attractive female traveling alone, or even a male traveling alone, don’t be dumb.
 Don’t test fate by wandering down a desolate alley at night.
 Don’t have your camera out in dumb places.

-8. Less is More
+Less is More in Travel Planning and Packing

 I mean this in two ways.

 1) Travel with less “stuff.”
 I often pack light and wear a shirt twice.
 Or I make do with one pair of sneakers instead of two.
-No one cares about your fashion when you travel like you do so eat a little piece of humble pie in this regard.
+No one cares about your fashion when you travel as much you do so eat a little piece of humble pie in this regard.
 Pack less, I tell you!

-9. Try the Local Cuisine
+Always Try the Local Cuisine

-10. Know if You Need a Visa
+Know if You Need a Visa, Ahead of Time

 We have yet to travel anywhere we need a visa, but we learn through other friends’ travel stories.